astropy/specutils/docs/custom_loading.rst

     :language: python

 Note that by default, any loader that uses ``dtype=Spectrum1D`` will also automatically add a reader for `~specutils.SpectrumList`.
-This enables client code to call ``specutils.SpectrumList.read`` in all cases if it can't make assumptions about whether a loader returns one or many `~specutils.Spectrum1D` objects.
+This enables user code to call ``specutils.SpectrumList.read`` in all cases if it can't make assumptions about whether a loader returns one or many `~specutils.Spectrum1D` objects.